Skip to main content

 Problem: User lacks permissions to create TAP networking devices.Solution:

-1. Run the network setup script:
+1. Run the setup command:

 1. Or configure manually: